 SIGNALS INTERFACE and MARKINGIn the left edge of the bottom PCB side, top to bottom:

 7. CCS811 RESET* input (active LOW)

 8. CCS811 INTERRUPT* output (w. pullup**)

 nc.
 NOT CONNECTED

-* In order to wake the CCS811 sensor, the WAKE signal must be shifted and keeped at LOW level (connect to GND or via MCU digital port).
+* In order to wake the CCS811 sensor, the WAKE signal must be shifted and kept at LOW level (connect directly to GND or controlled via MCU digital port).